How You Can Stay Safe While Trading Crypto

 Stay Up To Date With The Latest News

-Keep informed about new crypto scams by following trusted industry news sources.
-Knowledge of current threats circulating allows you to take quick action to further secure accounts if any of your platforms are impacted.
+Follow trusted industry news sources to stay informed about new crypto scams.
+Knowledge of current threats circulating allows you to take quick action to secure accounts further if any of your platforms are impacted.
 News outlets also cover major hacks and vulnerabilities as they occur, alerting users.
-If you’re looking for the latest updates, head over to a site like a News BTC.
+If you want the latest updates, head to a site like News BTC.
 They have the expert analysis and news you need to know about.

 Only Download Apps From Official Sources

-Exchanges and hardware wallet companies provide official mobile apps to conveniently check balances and trade.
+Exchanges and hardware wallet companies provide official mobile apps to check balances and trade conveniently.
 However, only download directly from Google Play or Apple App Store.
 Fake apps with similar names and logos frequently appear to steal login credentials or inject malware.
 Triple-checking the publisher protects against fraudulent apps.

 Don’t Store Crypto on Exchanges Long Term

 While convenient for trading, leaving significant cryptocurrency assets on an exchange long term poses security risks.
-Exchanges can be hacked, block withdrawals or even go bankrupt.
+Exchanges can be hacked, block withdrawals, or even go bankrupt.
 For holdings not actively trading, transfer to a secure offline hardware wallet under your custody.
-Only keep trading amounts on exchanges short term.
+Only keep short-term trading amounts on exchanges.

 Run Updated Antivirus and Firewall Software